The garden of Monsters

-The first landscaped art gallery
+The world’s first land art museum

 Pier Francesco Orsini, known as Vicino Orsini, duke of Bomarzo, has been described as a brave soldier, a dreamer, a poet, a romantic soul and a competent commander.
 By the age of 33 he had already served for 11 years as an officer in the army of the pope, three of which he had passed as a prisoner in Germany.